Metrics and Ratios Explained

 This metric is expressed as a percentage, showing how much revenue has increased or decreased compared to the same period one year earlier.

 How to use it: Consistent positive revenue growth indicates a company's ability to expand its business.
 Look for trends: accelerating growth is positive, while decelerating or negative growth may signal challenges.
-Compare revenue growth to industry peers to assess relative performance.
+Compare revenue growth to other companies in the same sector to assess relative performance.

 Free Cash Flow